ian-speckart/pom/README.md

 So press G or P to toggle play.
 From then on, you don't need to toggle play; just switch between Pomodoro and Breaks.
 When you're done for the day, press F, which pauses the clocks and takes you to the Totals view.
+Press M to minimize it, or Q to quit it.
 The next day, press R in the Totals view to reset the app.
 Then press Space to go to the Pomodoro view.